Gigaspaces/xap-docs/site/content/xap/12.3/rn/fixed-issues.markdown

 # Features and Improvements

+- {{% jira id="GS-13411" %}}: User-defined cache criteria for hot data in MemoryXtend.
+- {{% jira id="GS-13436" %}}: Added more GSM state information to application dump.
+- {{% jira id="GS-13442" %}}: Reduce the footprint of the Lookup Service template cache.
 - {{% jira id="GS-13302" %}}: When the query result set includes only indexes, fetch results from off-heap memory instead of disk.
 - {{% jira id="GS-12365" %}}: Asynchronous execution should always return immediately.
 - {{% jira id="GS-13417" %}}: Add metrics to Lookup Service to facilitate troubleshooting of performance issues.